SteviLen420/Bragg_Diffraction_1D_Simulation/run_20251015_091729/Manuscript.md

 ### 4.5 Energy Conservation Verification

 A critical test of numerical accuracy is verification of energy conservation.
-For all 50 wavelength points, we compute:
+For all 50 wavelength points, I compute:

 $$A(\lambda) = 1 - [R(\lambda) + T(\lambda)]$$